fenago/ml-scikit-keras-tensorflow/labs/lab_10.md

 try tuning other hyperparameters, such as the batch size (it can be set in the `fit()` method using the `batch_size` argument, which defaults to 32).
-We will get back to hyperparameter tuning at the end of this chapter.
+We will get back to hyperparameter tuning at the end of this lab.
 Once you are satisfied with your model's validation accuracy, you should evaluate it on the test set to estimate the generalization error before you deploy the model to production.
 You can easily do this using the `evaluate()` method (it also supports several other arguments,